-Leaked NVIDIA slide hints at quad-core Tegra 3, 3D-capable Tegra 2Alex Wagner - Deputy Managing Editor, News Desk
+Leaked NVIDIA slide hints at quad-core Tegra 3, 3D-capable Tegra 2Alex Wagner - Editorial Director of News and Content

 Sure, the idea of a 1GHz Tegra 2 processor powering devices like the DROID Bionic and Atrix 4G sounds pretty awesome, but how would you feel about a 1.5GHz quad-core Tegra 3?
 According to a leaked NVIDIA slide, that's what we can expect as soon as Q4 of this year.
 The chip, which is powerful enough to run Blu-Ray video on a tablet with a resolution of 1920x1200, should begin sampling some time in Q4 2010.
 When the Tegra 3 is put inside a handset, you can expect displays with a resolution of 1366x768, which is just nuts.